Dr Susan Baxter

 You want to be healthy:

 Weights before cardio as the American Council on exercise study determined.
-Doing weights first lead to a more elevated heart rate, meaning more thermogenesis from the cardio that takes place afterwards.
+Doing weights first lead to a more elevated heart rate, meaning more thermogenesis from the cardio that takes place afterward.
 Hence more bang for your exercise buck!
 Being lean:

 Split the sessions.
 Cardio encourages fat loss, but will also diminish muscle, and muscle needs adequate time to repair after strength sessions (which will give you that lean and sculpted appearance!).
 If you can split these sessions you will maximise the effect of both.
 If you must mix them, see number 2: do weights first.
 Being FASTER for a race…